Visit Parc des Volcans, Auvergne

 The Parc des Volcans d'Auvergne is situated in the Cantal and Puy-de-Dome departments of the Auvergne region (southern-central France).
-It is the largest regional natural park in France and includes the familar crest of extinct volcanic domes that runs across the park.
+It is the largest regional natural park in France and includes the familar crest of extinct volcanic domes that crosses the park and is often seen in publicity for the region.

 The distinct regions within the park, which extends more than 100 kilometres from north to south, include: